On this week's XpertHR Weekly, we discuss the disciplinary process in the context of potential dismissals.

-A model letter inviting an employee to attend a final disciplinary appeal hearing where the employer offers more than one level of appeal.
+A model letter inviting an employee to attend a disciplinary hearing.

 HR and legal information and guidance relating to discipline.